yvan-sraka/home-brew-manager/README.md

 ❯ npx home-brew-manager init
 ```

-You can now edit the file by adding/removing program and run:
+You can now edit the file by adding/removing programs and run:

 ```
 ❯ npx home-brew-manager switch --upgrade